Ambulatory ElectrocardiogramSkip to the navigation

 The test results may not be accurate or helpful if:

-- You do not keep a detailed diary of your daily activities and symptoms.
+- You do not keep a detailed diary of your daily activities and symptoms, if that is required.

-- You don't start the recorder when you have symptoms.
-The intermittent recorder will give accurate results only if you start the recorder when you have symptoms of possible heart problems.
+- You have an event monitor, and the recorder is not started when you have symptoms.
+The event recorder will give accurate results only if you start the recorder when you have symptoms of possible heart problems.

 - The electrodes are not in the right spot.